odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 For the second connection you have multiple other options depending on your use case.

 **The simple approach:**
-* The DI container creates a in-memory sqlite database connection.
+* The DI container creates an in-memory sqlite connection for the second database.
-* Then connect the second PDO instance into the real database when needed.
+* Later connect the second PDO instance with the real tenant database when needed.

 Example: